 Another resident, Ms Nancy Wangechi, said this was not the first incident and blamed the suspect's father of being overprotective.

 “He on Friday lured a nursery school minor into his house.
 He gave her some sweets and promised to make her his wife when she grows up.
 He then went ahead to undress her but the minor managed to escape.
 The matter was raised with his father who defended the son as usual,” Ms Wangechi said.

 Passenga Location Chief Daniel Muniu confirmed the incident, saying that the victim had been rescued and a search for the suspect launched.

-“We did not to interrogate the minor to avoid traumatising her more.
-She has confessed everything and we have warned his father against meddling with the investigations.
+“We did not interrogate the minor to avoid traumatising her.
+She has confessed everything and we have warned his father against meddling in the investigations.
 The victim has been taken to JM Memorial Level Four Hospital for treatment,” said Mr Muniu.

 The victim lives with her brother in the same room after their mother abandoned them to go work in a bar in Nakuru town, while their father lives with another woman in a rented house, a distance from where the children live.